eka-lotus/Intro-to-Machine-Learning/README.md

 Author: Samantha E. Reksosamudra

 ## Abstract
 The goal of this project is to train a feed forward neural network with two types of dataset: a given array in class and the MNIST dataset.
 Then we test the neural network and compare the least square errors of two training/testing approaces for the given array dataset.
 The results correspond to a previous exercise (HW 1 - Curve Fit Training Models) where the least squares error is significantly smaller when we train the model with the first and last 10 datapoints (LSE: 20.62) compared with the first 20 datapoints (LSE: 1666.60).
 We also compared the accuracies of the neural network against the LSTM (Long Short Term Memory), SVM (Support Vector Machine), and Decision Tree classifiers.
+It is found that feed forward neural network, LSTM, SVM, and decision tree classifiers have an accuracy score of 96.1%, 98.05%, 90.59%, and 79.44% respectively.
+Although it took the longest time to compute, the most accurate is LSTM.

 ## Sec.
 I. Introduction and Overview
 Feed forward neural networks are a popular type of neural network for solving machine learning tasks, such as classification, regression, and prediction.
 In this project, we will train a feed forward neural network with a given array and the MNIST dataset.
 The goal is to optimize the network's parameters and architecture to achieve the smallest error and highest possible accuracy on a test set.